Xiangyi1996/double-batched-fft-library/README.md

 ## Build

 To build the tiny-nn librairy, you can clone the github repo on your machine and put your code in the source folder.
-Then you can build the library
+Then you can build the library using :

 ```sh
 user$ source /opt/intel/oneapi/setvars.sh intel64
 user$ make <options>
 ```

-<options> can be dg2 or pvc depending on the hardware you want to build for.
+options can be dg2 or pvc depending on the hardware you want to build for.

 ## Required Hardware and Framework
 XMX hardware on GPU or AMX on CPU.